ChristianDickinson76/UX-Assessment-Website/readme.md

 then go to 127.0.01:3000 and the website should be there

 if anyone needs any help or someone already has a service running at port 3000 or 5500 message me (harry) on the teams chat

+ps these are installation instructions that worked on my machine (linux) i assume there the same on windows if not lmk